astrotars/the-stream-swiftui/README.md

 * When a user navigates to the "People" screen show a video icon next to a user's name.
 * When a user clicks this icon, start and join a Voxeet conference with a unique alias.
 The user waits for the other party to join.
 The application informs the backend of the new call.
 * When the other user joins following the previous steps, they'll be placed in a 1-on-1 conference.
-* When either user leaves, the call is ended in the application and the backend is informed of the call ending.
+* When either user leaves, the call is ended in the application.
+The backend is informed of the call ending.

 Voxeet's [UXKit](https://github.com/voxeet/voxeet-uxkit-ios) takes care of the connection and presentation for this 1-on-1 call.
-Our application just needs to create and join the call at the appropriate time.
+Our application just needs to create and join the call and the UXKit will overlay the video call UI.

 Let's dive in.